vijaynimmana/devTinder/src/readme.md

-connect to the cluster through connection string then created a config file and db.js for configurations export them and use them write un such a way that the connection string always returns a promise so the sever call should be DOne only after the DB connection.
+connect to the cluster through connection string then created a config file and db.js for configurations export them and use them write in such a way that the connection string always returns a promise so the sever call should be DOne only after the DB connection.

+create a user schema, model.
+create a post api, add the model save the model data to the DB always handle adding data to the DB in try and catch check wether the data is stored in the Document it not.